italia/spid-cie-oidc-docs/docs/en/metadata_aa.rst

 Attribute Authority Metadata
 ++++++++++++++++++++++++++++

-An AA MUST publish in its EC a Metadata with *federation_entity*, a Metadata with *oauth_authorization_server* and a Metadata with *oauth_resource* as reported in the following example:
+An AA MUST publish in its EC a *federation_entity* Metadata and an *oauth_resource* Metadata, if the resources are protected it MUST also publish an *oauth_authorization_server* Metadata.

 .. code-block::